 The Difference Between Socks and VPNs

-One thing that you can definitely say is similar about both Shadowsocks and VPNs is the fact that they both achieve the same end result.
+One thing that you can say is similar about both Shadowsocks and VPNs is the fact that they both achieve the same result.
 They will both enable you to get around government censorship, VPN blocks and geo-restrictions that are placed on any online content.

-Shadowsocks does things differently to VPNs however, is essentially a network of proxy servers.
+Shadowsocks does things differently to VPNs however, it is essentially a network of proxy servers.
 A proxy server is faster than VPN servers basically because they do not encrypt any data that is sent.
 You will be assigned a new IP address that will give you some anonymity but that lack of encryption means that your data is not secure.
 Anyone connected to the same website as you will be able to snoop or steal any data that you are sending or receiving.

 SOCKS5 is a step up on traditional proxy servers however as they make this much harder for people to do.
 SOCKS5 servers are authorization only so while the data is still not encrypted, those trying to access it will find it more difficult to get into the servers to do so.

 With that, all being said, Shadowsocks on Mac, Windows or whatever, is not considered anywhere near as safe and secure as VPNs.
 Shadowsocks is much faster though and will certainly have its uses for many of you.